 8) Landlord issues – After a buyer and seller have “negotiated” a deal is that the landlord cannot come to terms with the seller and/or buyer.

 When I sell my company do I also sell the property it occupies, or would I lease the land and/or buildings to the buyer?

 Either way is possible.
 You may receive offers for just the business with rental income to you, as well as offers to purchase the business along with the real estate.
 You can choose whichever option you prefer.
 Depending on the type of buyer your business would most likely bring, you may want to consider the purchase of the property as an option for the buyer in order to widen the pool of prospects.
 If you own the property, read our blog article about How The Real Estate Is Handled When Selling Your Business.

 Based on the size and type of business, the current owner typically stays on for a period of two to four weeks to train and insure a smooth transition.
 Larger acquisitions require a longer period of time.
 It depends on how the deal is structured.
 Typically, in an extended transition, the former owner’s compensation is negotiated based on an estimate of how much would be needed to pay someone in the market to replace you.

 Most closings for small businesses take place in our office.
 However, for larger acquisitions it depends on the attorneys and the logistics of the parties involved.
 They can be done in one of the attorney’s offices, or wire transfer, conference calls, email and faxes.

-You shoud not tell your employees.
-If you are in the beginning stages of considering selling your business, the actual sale could be a year away.
+You should not prematurely tell your employees.
+There will be a right time, but if you are in the beginning stages of considering selling your business, the actual sale could be a year away.
 Your key employees could begin looking for work, most likely at your competitors.
 The value of your business could be affected by losing key employees.
 In addition, key customers could find out the status and begin looking for a new vendor if they are uncertain about the future.